-Your data must be stored in a Tabular way where each column is a variable (sometimes also called features) and each row is a data point (or data samples).
+Your data must be stored in a Tabular way (excel or csv) where each column is a variable and each row is a data point.
 The first line must contain the name of the variables.

 Once you have created a project and imported your data, you can check everything is fine.
 TADA automatically detects if there is any missing value and also detects automatically the type of the variables would be a number, a category or simply a text.

-You need then to define a “Goal” which is the variable you want to understand and possibly even predict in the future.
+You need then to define a Goal which is the variable you want to understand and predict in the future.
 There are 3 types of Goals: Binary (yes/no questions), Multi-Class (between 3 and 50 categories) & Regression (for numbers).

-Also you may want to play with the tool and exclude one variable simply to see how the system would work without this information.
+Also you may want to exclude one variable simply to see how the system would work without this information.
 You can do that manually.

-Once your Goal is defined and you have selected the variables you want to use, it is time to let TADA analyze your data.
-TADA does that by generating thousands of different “predictive models” and it selects the best of them.
-A predictive model “summarizes” the data: it tries to explain how your “Goal” can be deduced from all the other variables.
+TADA does that by generating hundreds of different predictive models and it selects the best of them.
+A predictive model “summarizes” the data: it tries to explain how your Goal can be deduced from all the other variables.

 You can play with the parameters to have the first rough results in a few seconds and then create another model that will take several minutes to favor accuracy over speed.

-Note: TADA models are well known to be very accurate and at the same time simple enough to be understood by humans.
+TADA models are very accurate and at the same time simple enough to be understood by humans.

 Once the model is generated, we provide loads of metrics that measure how good it is: accurate, precise, etc….
-These metrics are well known among data scientists but if you need to be refreshed of what they measure you have all the explanations directly in the UI.
+These metrics are well known among data scientists.

 One of the most interesting features of TADA is called Sensitivity Analysis.
 It explains how a variable influences the final result.
-It helps you to understand with accuracy how your “Goal” behaves.
-Many of our customers have understood some key phenomenons based on this simple feature.
+It helps you to understand with accuracy how your Goal behaves.
+Many key phenomenons have been understood thanks to this feature.

-If you have generated a good – read accurate – model, you can then play with it.
-You can predict your goal based on all the other key variables.
+If you have generated an accurate model, you can then play with it.
+You can predict your goal based on all the values of the key variables.
 Most find it difficult to stop playing with it!